vladko312/SSTImap/README.md

 | Velocity                             | ✓   | ✓     | Java            | ✓         | ✓          |
 | Twig (>1.19 <2.0)                    | ×   | ×     | ×               | ×         | ×          |
 | Dust (> dustjs-helpers@1.5.0)        | ×   | ×     | ×               | ×         | ×          |
+More plugins and payloads can be found in [SSTImap Extra Plugins](https://github.com/vladko312/extras) repository.

 Burp Suite Plugin
 -----------------